When can you deduct taxes on your income tax return? The first hurdle you will face is that you will need to itemize to be able to deduct taxes.

 The following two tests must be met for you to deduct any tax.

 The tax must be imposed on you.

-You must pay the tax during the tax year.
+You must pay the tax during your tax year.